 West Cornwall and the Isles of Scilly are ideal for growing daffodils.
 As well as a suitable climate, daffodils need soil that is well drained and easily worked.

-The United Kingdom produces more daffodils than anywhere else in the world, and about 40% of them are grown in Cornwall.
-In fact, 20% of the world’s daffodils are grown in West Cornwall and the Scillies.
+The United Kingdom produces more daffodils than anywhere else in the world and about 80% of them are grown in Cornwall, mostly in the west of the county and the Scillies.
 As well as the cut flowers, Cornwall also produces 30 million tonnes of daffodil bulbs each year.

 The bulbs are lifted in June, dried and packed for sale.
 Many of them go for export.